WikiMANNia/MediaWiki-Extension-WimaAdvertising/README.md

 2.0 - GoogleAdSense functionality added.
 2.0.3 - Support added for REL1_23 and for skin Minerva.
 2.1 - Support for skin 'vector-2022' added.
+2.2 - Support for skin 'timeless' added.

 ## Compatibility
 This extension works from REL1_23 and has been tested up to MediaWiki version 1.39.0-rc.1.

-In REL1_37, the [SkinBuildSidebar](https://www.mediawiki.org/wiki/Manual:Hooks/SkinBuildSidebar) hook no longer allows images and HTML code to be placed in the sidebar.
+The [SkinBuildSidebar](https://www.mediawiki.org/wiki/Manual:Hooks/SkinBuildSidebar) hook of several skins no longer allows images and HTML code to be placed in the sidebar.
-So only the upper and lower add slots are still available.

 A solution for this circumstance is not yet known.
+As a minimal solution, a simple text link to the donation page is now given.
+This occurs in Skins Cologne Blue, Modern, MonoBook and Vector since REL1_37.
+Skin Timeless still works as usual.

+For Skins MonoBook and Vector in REL1_35 and REL1_36 see these [Hacks](https://www.mediawiki.org/wiki/Extension:WimaAdvertising#Hacks).